apache/inlong-website/docs/deployment/bare_metal.md

 You can get binary package from [Download Page](https://inlong.apache.org/download) ,or you can build the InLong refer to [How to Build](quick_start/how_to_build.md).。

 ## Standard Architecture
-You need deploy all InLong components for Standard Architecture, which support `Data Ingestion`, `Data Synchronization` and `Data Subscription` at the same time.
+You need deploy all InLong components for Standard Architecture, which supports `Data Ingestion`, `Data Synchronization` and `Data Subscription` at the same time.

 ### Deploy
 | order | component              | dependencies           | deploy guide                                                                                                                                                 | description |